nhu-yen-315/Analyze-ecommerce-website-with-SQL/README.md

-# Analyze web performance and user behavior for an e-commerce website with SQL
+# Analyze web performance and user engagement for an e-commerce website with SQL
 Author: Huỳnh Như Yến
 Date: 09-2025 <br>
 Tools Used: SQL, BigQuery